EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ---

-Updated to 2024: If you've used only Python or only Javascript, you're probably a little curious to know what the other one looks like.
-I've used both and I can tell you a bit about the differences and some things in common that both languages have, so you can find the best one for you in 2024.
+If you've used only Python or only Javascript, you're probably a little curious to know what the other one looks like.
+I've used both and I can tell you a bit about the differences and some things in common that both languages have, so you can find the best one for you.

-I also have a comparison of [Python vs go](/en/python-vs-go-go-which-is-the-best-programming-language/) that you can check out.
+I also have a [Python vs Go comparison](/en/python-vs-go-go-which-is-the-best-programming-language/) that you can check out, also I share you [my favorite list of resources for learning Python]({{< ref path="/posts/best-source-to-learn-python/index.md" lang="en" >}})

 ## Python vs Javascript, introduction and differences